I went to Hong Kong in November 2014.

-While there, we visited the Po Lin Monastery where the 112 feet tall Tian Tan Buddha sits overlooking the area.
+While there, I visited the Po Lin Monastery where the 112 feet tall Tian Tan Buddha sits overlooking the area.

 Tian Tan Buddha, also known as the Big Buddha, was erected in 1993.